This post was updated on August 5th, 2022.

 CRM gives you insight into customer behavior and preferences.
-Knowing what your customers want helps you send the right messages to the right people.
+Knowing your customers’ wants helps you send the right messages to the right people.

 9. Email list growth rate

-This metric measures how much your email list grows over a certain time period.
+This metric measures how much your email list grows over a specific period.

 To calculate email growth rate: